How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 Annual Fee$95

-• 2X Bonvoy points for every $1 spent on all other purchases
+• Earn 2X Bonvoy points for every $1 spent on all other purchases

-There are also cards that come with annual fees that are much higher, from $250-$550.
-These cards come with benefits like access to airport lounges, statement credits towards travel purchases, hotel or airline status, more comprehensive travel insurance, the ability to earn more points on certain purchases (like 3x the points on dining purchases) and more!
-These cards aren’t for everyone but, if you are able to utilize the benefits, then they can be well worth the annual fee.
+Other cards come with annual fees that are much higher — from $250 to nearly $700.
+These cards come with benefits like access to airport lounges, statement credits towards travel purchases, hotel or airline status, more comprehensive travel insurance, the ability to earn more points on certain purchases (like 3x points on dining purchases), and more!
+These cards aren’t for everyone, but if you are able to utilize the benefits they can be well worth the annual fee.

 Chase Sapphire Reserve®